micmejia/bible-dump/AMPC/1 John/1 John 2.md

-[^k]Boys (lads), it is the last time (hour, the end of this age).
+Boys (lads), it is the last time (hour, the end of this age).
 And as you have heard that the antichrist [he who will oppose Christ in the guise of Christ] is coming, even now many antichrists have arisen, which confirms our belief that it is the final (the end) time.